 We’re all been there - you have a new project on your hands, you’re holding the pattern that you’ve been wanting to try for ages.
 You check the pattern for how much yarn you’ll need and…. nothing.
-Or maybe, the yarn information is there, but you want to use a recycled yarn instead of wool to support sustainability.
+Or maybe, the yarn information is there, but you want to use a recycled yarn instead of new products to support sustainability.

 Take the guessing out of your next project with this Yarn Calculation guide, which will help you complete your next project while minimizing scraps!